Economic and Political Overview

 Economic Indicators

-The unemployment rate was estimated at 15.2% in 2022 by the IMF and should remain relatively stable over the forecast horizon.
-The latest governmental figures show that the national poverty rate is estimated at 26.5%, while the GDP per capita (PPP) stood at USD 16,798 as of 2022.
+The unemployment rate was estimated at 13% in 2024 by the IMF and is expected to remain relatively stable at around 14% over the forecast horizon.
+The national poverty rate is estimated at 23.7%, with GDP per capita (PPP) at USD 23,376.
+Around 40% of the workforce is engaged in Armenia’s informal economy, accounting for 36% of the nation’s gross domestic product, according to the World Bank's Informal Economy Database.

 Source: IMF – World Economic Outlook Database , Latest available data